tigersmuseum/soldiers/doc/parsing.md

 XSL transforms - see ...
 Java code - see ...
-Judicious use of regular expressions in an edtor.
+Judicious use of regular expressions in an editor.

 ## Commonly encountered issues

 * The same field may hold either initials or forenames.

-The strategy here is to construct the Soldiers XML with either an *intials* or *forenames* element, then post process to decide what the contents are, renaming the element if appropriate.
+The strategy here is to construct the Soldiers XML with either an *initials* or *forenames* element, then post process to decide what the contents are, renaming the element if appropriate.
 This can usually be done by "find and replace" with regular expressions in an editor.

 * Ranks are expressed in many different ways.